Gold, kauri timber and kauri gum dominated Auckland’s exports until the 1900s.

 Gold was discovered in Thames in 1868, and in the 1890s Waihī’s Martha Mine became the most productive gold mine in New Zealand’s history.

 Milling companies cut a swathe through the forests of Kaipara and Northland, the Waitākere Range, Coromandel and south to Taupaki.
-In 1885 sawmilling was the largest source of employment in the region, with Auckland supplying 45% of the country’s timber production, and 91.5% of timber exports.
+In 1885 sawmilling was the largest source of employment in the region, with Auckland supplying 45% of the country’s timber production and 91.5% of timber exports.

 The Melbourne-based Kauri Timber Company was the largest of several timber companies in the region.
-In 1900, the peak year for kauri logging, 16 million superfeet (37,760 cubic metres) of kauri were taken from Kaipara Harbour alone.
+In 1900, the peak year for kauri logging, 16 million superfeet (37,760 cubic metres) of kauri was taken from Kaipara Harbour alone.
 Auckland’s air smelt of gum and new-sawn timber.

 Visitors to Auckland admired kauri, described as the world’s best timber for all purposes.
 But some were shocked at the destruction of forests that had taken 800 years to grow.
 Geologist Ferdinand Hochstetter commented in 1867: ‘The woods are ransacked and ravaged with “fire and sword”… I was able to observe, during an entire fortnight, dense clouds of smoke whirling up, which arose from an enormous destructive conflagration of the woods nearest to town.’
 1